VincentWeber/8puzzle-solver/README.md

 ## The Human-approach
 Solving a slinging puzzle often takes frustratingly long.
 Sometimes you think you're getting close, only to realize that the final tiles won't fit - so you have to start all over again.

-Strategical approaches to solve the puzzle agree that fixing the first row is key to a quick success.
+Strategic approaches to solve the puzzle agree that fixing the first row is key to a quick success.
+In order to reach that first step, there are two approaches that are generally recommended:

 ### The Worm Strategy
 This strategy recommends to align the sequence {3, 2, 1} in the upper left corner.
 Starting with its "head", tile {3}, this "worm" is then moved into place.